Surrendering a Pet

 What to expect

 It is likely we will not be able to take your pet immediately.
 The Humane Society of Manatee County will accept the surrender of owned cats and dogs by appointment only.
-Please fill out the dog/puppy admissions form by clicking here or the cat/kitten admissions form by clicking here.
 If we have space available in our shelter, we will schedule a time for you to come in.
 If there are no openings, you will be placed on our waiting list and will receive a call for an appointment when a space becomes available.

 How it works